HexTree/red-sea-tools/README.md

 - Travel maps - maps.me package which gives high detailed maps of Jeddah and Saudi Arabia, and includes all points of interest contributed by the community.
 Uses data from https://rawgit.com/Virtakuono/.kml-repository/master/JeddahPOIs.htm
 - kbus - Based on http://kbus.info/ , highly detailed bus scheduling and planner app.
 - Web Links - List of important websites
+-
+This is entirely open sourced, so any help would be appreciated.
+If you have questions, please post in the Issues page or email me at liam.mencel@kaust.edu.sa

 Screenshots of old version: